phl0at/group-project/README.md

     - `pipenv run flask run`
       - (the backend localhost database should now be running on port 8080)

-  - In a separate terminal, CD into react-app folder and run
+  - In a separate terminal, CD into react-app folder and run:

     - `npm install`